Looking for a KiwiCo Koala Crate review from a mom who’s used it for several years? I’ve got you!

 There’s a handy feature in there that lets you sort by age, and you can also select interests, so if your child is interested in Animals & Nature, for example, you can filter out the crate options.

 Giving a gift card can be boring when you want to see a child’s face light up on Christmas.
 I love that you can buy single crates for gifting, and it’s also a nice option if you want to test out a project before subscribing.

 Can you cancel a KiwiCo subscription?

 The KiwiCo subscriptions allow you to cancel anytime.
-Keep in mind that if you buy a 3, 6, or 12-month subscription, you prepay for all of those months.
+Remember that if you buy a 3, 6, or 12-month subscription, you prepay for all of those months.
 However, you could stop it from automatically renewing by canceling before your subscription period is over.

 The 1-month subscriptions are month-to-month, and you can cancel anytime.

 Are the KiwiCo books worth it?

 With KiwiCo subscriptions, you have the option to add a supplemental book that goes along with the month’s theme.

 For example, a doctor-themed kit included a book called Kellan to the Rescue, which is about an animal that loves bandages and thinks he can fix anything.
 He’s met with adversity when there’s an issue he can’t fix.

 I personally decided not to include the supplemental book in my kits.
 I’m not opposed to it, and the books look like a great way to extend the activities.

-However, at the time, I was already getting a lot of books from other sources, including our local library, a Literati book subscription, and an Amazon book box subscription.
-I really didn’t need more books, and adding a book to each crate increases the cost quite a bit.
+However, at the time, I was already getting a lot of books from other sources, including our local library and a Literati book subscription.
+I didn’t need more books, and adding a book to each crate greatly increases the cost.

 Adding a book is $10.95 per crate, so for a 6-month subscription, my one-time cost would’ve been over $60 more.
 It didn’t seem worth it to me at the time, but I may change that when I renew our current subscription.